 The execution of the Server is managed by Universal Broker.
-The component definition file defines the Server attributes to the Broker.
-The Broker uses the component definition file to manage the execution of the server.
+The component definition file defines the Server attributes to the Universal Broker, which uses the file to manage the execution of the Server.

 The component definition file is a member of the UNVCOMP library.
 The library is allocated to the UNVCOMP ddname of the Universal Broker started task.
 The member name is UTSCMP00.

 The Universal Control Server configuration file defines system-wide customizations for Server features and resources.
 The configuration file is a member of the UNVCONF library.
 The library is allocated to the UNVCONF ddname of the Universal Broker started task.

-The Broker passes the data set name to the Server when it is started by the Broker.
+The Universal Broker passes the data set name to the Server when it starts the Server.
 The Server component definition file defines which member of the UNVCONF library to use as the configuration file.
 The default member name is UTSCFG00.

-See the Stonebranch Solutions Utilities 4.2.0 Reference Guide for details on configuring Universal Control Server.
+See the Stonebranch Solutions Utilities 4.3.0 Reference Guide for details on configuring Universal Control Server.